fredmorcos/tvrank/README.md

 }
 ```

-See the `query` example under the `examples/query` directory for a fully-functioning
+See the `query.rs` example under the `lib/examples/query` directory for a
-version of the above.
+fully-functioning version of the above.